fossabot/blaze/README.md

 ~$ make test # optional
 ```

-- To build using [docker](https://www.docker.com), use the following [make](https://github.com/initbar/blaze/blob/master/Makefile) parameters:
+- Otherwise, to build using [docker](https://www.docker.com), use the [make](https://github.com/initbar/blaze/blob/master/Makefile) parameters below.
+Once the build is finished, you'll see a link to https://file.io at the end of [docker log](https://docs.docker.com/engine/reference/commandline/logs) or STDOUT.
   - make *docker-centos*
   - make *docker-ubuntu*

-**Note**: once the build is finished, you'll see a link to https://file.io at the end of [docker log](https://docs.docker.com/engine/reference/commandline/logs) or STDOUT.

 ## Usage